Hints on How to Improve your Line Art and Line Quality

 One thing you want to keep in mind, in order to keep your characters and work more believable, is to remember your light source direction.

-I have the light source located in the upper left of the scene, so I make sure to make the outline thicker on that the areas that wouldn’t get hit with light as much.
+I have the light source located in the upper left of the scene, so I make sure to make the outline thicker on the areas that wouldn’t get hit with light as much.
 This gives the illusion of shadow and helps give objects more volume.
 Take for example the tentacles of this cute octopus.
 I have thicker lines on the underside of the tentacles, and lighter lines on the top.

 After you’re mostly done inking, you can start filling in the blacks.